Articles of Incorporation and Rules

 • Documents that are direct sources of accounting and settlement, and other information related to accounting or settlement other than information deemed reasonably necessary to understand the status of accounting and settlement

-Article 19 When disclosing information requested pursuant to Article 17, the Association shall do so in one of the following ways, taking into consideration the nature of the information, the wishes of the requester, and the practicalities associated with disclosure.
+Article 19 When disclosing information requested pursuant to Article 17, the association shall take into consideration the nature of the information, the requester's wishes, and the practicalities involved in the disclosure, and shall do so by one of the following methods:

 • Inspect or copy such information